Code-Institute-Submissions/WindWizard/README.md

 #### Testing of user stories
 * As a visitor of the site, I want to look up the forcast of my local spot to see if the conditions are right for me to surf.
 A visitor with this agenda can click their spot on the map, search for it in the searchbar or add the cordinates directtly into the latiude,longitude seachbox.
 The forecast is then displayed beneath the map.
+* As a visitor of the site, I want to look up the forecast from multiple sources to be more certain of the conditions.
+* As a visitor of the site, i want to look up the forecast for multiple spots around my home so i can se where the conditions are going to be the best.

 #### Bugs Discoverd
 During testing issues where discovered: